-Approaching the SUV, I kinetically opened the driver door and climbed in.
+Approaching the SUV, I kinetically opened the driver’s door and climbed in.
 With the turn of the ignition, I reversed out of the driveway and made my way to the local grocery store.

-Fenrus hated the idea that I was suppressing my scent, but without the necklace, the local werewolf pack would have hunted us down and killed me.
+Fenrus hated the idea that I was suppressing my scent, but without the necklace, the local werewolf pack would have hunted us down and killed us.
 I was a Greyback, a lone wolf, and an outcast.
-To the general packs at large, I was a terrible threat to them because lone wolves were generally stronger than an alpha.
+To the general werewolf packs, I was a terrible threat to them because lone wolves were generally stronger than an alpha.
 We had to be, we didn’t have others to rely on.

 “What are you staring at asshole?” the little shit said.

-I only smirked at him and then walked over to the driver’s side door.
-I opened the door and was ready to climb in but the loudmouth rushed in a slammed shut the door.
+A smirk spread across my face as I smirked at him.
+However, I ignored the troublemaker and walked over to the driver’s side door.
+When I opened the door, the loudmouth rushed in and slammed it shut.

 Arg!
 No!
 Don’t go there Nate.
-You know it will only end up in disaster.
+You know it will only end up in a disaster.

-I then drove off but not before, I stole a last glance at the shop.
-If only life was fair.
+I then drove off, but not before I stole a last glance at the shop.
+If only life were fair.

 I stared transfixed at the silver Land Rover as it reversed out of the parking lot.
 The scent of the cute guy was intoxicating, yet familiar to me, tugging at my heartstrings.
-I wouldn’t mind getting his number if ever we met again.
-It’s been a long time since I’ve been able to move past my break up and maybe it was the time to move on.
+I wouldn’t mind getting his number if we ever met again.
+It’s been a long time since I’ve been able to move past my break-up and maybe it was time to move on.

 “Yo!
 Thanos!
 Get your giant ass over here!”
 Riley cried.

 I sauntered over to my friends and slapped Riley against the head for his rude remark.
-I grabbed Riley by his t-shirt and growled at him.
+I then grabbed him by his t-shirt and growled at him.
 “Remember who you’re talking to.”

 I avoided her gaze and smirked while throwing several cans of Pringles into the trolley that my second beta pushed around.
-Tyson was my best friend since kindergarten.
-He didn’t talk much but when he did, his words were golden.
+Tyson has been my best friend since kindergarten.
+He didn’t talk much, but when he did, his words were golden.

 “Hey!
 Fuckboy!
-Get yur little white ass over here!”
+Get your scrawny white ass over here!”
 Tyson mocked Riley.